LunaTechsDev/LunaLite/README.md

 1. Fully type the RPGMaker MZ core classes
 2. Create a standard library for plugin & game creation
 3. Create a pipeline for making plugins efficiently and distributing them effectively
-4. Allow for backwards compatability with MV
+4. Allow for backwards compatability with MV :white_check_mark:
-5. Allow for debugging not seen in the production plugin builds
+5. Allow for debugging not seen in the production plugin builds :white_check_mark: